5 Star Residential and Commercial Roofing

 Cosmetic Damage

-Action: Monitor during next inspection.
-May not warrant a claim depending on your deductible and premium impact.
+Action: Monitor on the next inspection.
+May not warrant a claim depending on your deductible and the premium impact your Texas carrier (State Farm, Allstate, Texas Farm Bureau) applies after a claim is filed.

 Functional Damage

-Action: File an insurance claim.
-Repairs prevent further deterioration and interior water damage within months.
+Action: File an insurance claim with your carrier.
+Repairs prevent further deterioration and interior water damage from showing up at the first hard rain.

 Critical Damage

-Punctures through the decking, active leaks into living spaces, large areas of missing shingles, and structural compromise from repeated impacts.
-Immediate repair is necessary.
+Punctures through the OSB or plywood decking, active leaks into living spaces, large sections of missing shingles, and structural compromise from repeated two-inch-plus impacts.
+The roof cannot keep the next rain out without repair.

 How Do You Tell the Difference Between Hail, Wind, and Water Damage?